mcarniel/oswing/README.txt

 srchibernate    source files of OpenSwing framework specifically related to iBatis embedding; to compile these classes you have to include in classpath iBatis jars too (NOT provided in OpenSwing distribution)

+srcjpa          source files of OpenSwing framework specifically related to JPA/TopLink embedding; to compile these classes you have to use Java 5 EE and include in classpath an Entity Manager implementation, such as that included in GlassFish A.S.
+(NOT provided in OpenSwing distribution)

 srcdemo		source files of demos included in the distribution;
-                "demo17" subfolder requires Hibernate jars too (NOT provided in OpenSwing distribution) "demo18" subfolder requires Spring jars too (NOT provided in OpenSwing distribution) "demo19" subfolder requires iBatis jars too (NOT provided in OpenSwing distribution)
+                "demo17" subfolder requires Hibernate jars too (NOT provided in OpenSwing distribution) "demo18" subfolder requires Spring jars too (NOT provided in OpenSwing distribution) "demo19" subfolder requires iBatis jars too (NOT provided in OpenSwing distribution) "demo35" subfolder requires Java 5 EE and an Entity Manager implementation such as that included in GlassFish A.S.
+(NOT provided in OpenSwing distribution)

 build		jar files